 Magento Advanced CMS

 Following the purchase of BlueFoot CMS by Magento in 2016, the core Magento CMS interface will be updated in Magento EE 2.3 which is due to be released in late 2017.
-This powerful pagebuilder with allow users to create great looking content pages quickly and easily.
+This powerful pagebuilder will allow users to create great looking content pages quickly and easily.
 Hopefully some of the features will make it in to the Community Edition too.

 Probably the biggest announcement of the conference.
 Due for release in the summer of 2017, Magento B2B will provide merchants with the ability to fully support corporate buyers with account management, customised catalogues and price lists, tools for rapid ordering, online requests for quote workflow and increased inventory visibility across retail outlets.